rapturt9/FarmFight/README.md

 Try Not to commit directly to Main becuase if you mess up we gotta do the work of trying to recover

+if you are unsure about an addition, create a branch and then a pull request

 Version control is an acquired skill but i believe in you <3

 ### I typed this in like 15 mins so Dont hesitate to call me out if i dont make sense or said something wrong